developers-against-repressions/devs-against-the-machine/README.en.md

 ## Who can participate?

-IT specialists, designers, manager and human rights activists.
+IT specialists, designers, managers and human rights activists.

 ## What will it be like?